rafaelcn/rafaelcn.github.io/_posts/2020-03-07-an-advice-about-postgresql-drivers-and-go.md

     // A query then could be used with an acquired connection conn, err := pool.Acquire(context.Background())
     if err != nil {
-        fmt.Fprintf(os.Stdout, "failed to get a connection with the database, reason %v", err) } else {
+        fmt.Fprintf(os.Stderr, "failed to get a connection with the database, reason %v", err) } else {
         // release the connection to the pool after using it defer conn.Release()